theredplanetsings/csjtrutherford/README.md

 ## Customisation Guide

 ### Content Updates
-- Update personal information, biography, education, experience, skills, volunteering, languages, honours, writing samples, and projects directly in `index.html`.
+- Update personal information, biography, education, experience, skills, volunteering, languages, honours, writing samples, and projects directly in `index.html`

 ### Styling Changes
-- Modify colours, fonts, and animations in `css/style.css` and the relevant HTML/JS files.
+- Modify colours, fonts, and animations in `css/style.css` and the relevant HTML/JS files

 ### Functionality Modifications
-- Update the Formspree endpoint in the contact form action attribute.
+- Update the Formspree endpoint in the contact form action attribute
-- Change social links in the hero and contact sections.
+- Change social links in the hero and contact sections
-- Adjust Three.js grid parameters in `three-grid.js` for different effects.
+- Adjust Three.js grid parameters in `three-grid.js` for different effects
-- Add or remove navigation items as needed.
+- Add or remove navigation items as needed
-- Update scroll-triggered animations in `main.js` for new sections.
+- Update scroll-triggered animations in `main.js` for new sections
-- Replace PDF files in the `papers/` directory as required.
+- Replace PDF files in the `papers/` directory as required

 ### Assets
-- Replace `images/pfp.jpg` with a preferred profile image (recommended: 400x400px square format).
+- Replace `images/pfp.jpg` with a preferred profile image (recommended: 400x400px square format)
-- Add PDF documents to the `papers/` directory for academic papers and certificates.
+- Add PDF documents to the `papers/` directory for academic papers and certificates
 - Favicon package includes:
   - `favicon.ico` – Standard ICO format for legacy browsers
   - `favicon-16x16.png` and `favicon-32x32.png` – Modern PNG favicons